 Step 3: Clean the frame and parts

-The Bike cleaner or Dirt Destroy have now had enough time to soak, mud and grime can easily be washed away.
+The Bio Filth Fighter or Dirt Destroy have now had enough time to soak, mud and grime can easily be washed away.
 Use a set of brushes to get rid of more stubborn mud.
 Our tools are designed to remove dirt from every part of your bike without harming it.
 Don’t forget to clean your wheels and tires with Bike cleaner and the tough Wheel and Component brush.

 Step 4: Dry & protect